MatMasIt/notesArchive/latest/Inglese/2022/aprile/giovedì_21/11_03_00/appunti.md

 wrote
 "A passage to India" (1924)

-for the first time the author questions the suoperiority of we
+for the first time the author questions the suoperiority of wester civilization (first english author)

+Not very well welcomed by british government

+He analyzes the british power also by the point of view of the indians

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU3NTkxNjIyNl19
+eyJoaXN0b3J5IjpbMTI1ODg5MDg5NV19
 -->